HR-Project-D/dependify/README.md

 4. After executing the command, Dependify will be up and running on your local machine.
 You can access it by opening a web browser and navigating to `http://localhost:8000`.

 ## Usage
-1. Open your web browser and navigate to the Dependify application using the URL: `http://localhost:80800`.
+1. Open your web browser and navigate to the Dependify application using the URL: `http://localhost:3000`.
 2. Once the application is loaded, you will be presented with the dashboard that will guide you to the datasource page.
-3. There you can add a new datasource by clicking on the "Add Datasource" button.
+3. There you can add a new datasource by clicking on the "Add Data Source" button.
 4. You will be presented with a form where you can enter the name of the datasource and the URL of the datasource.
-5. Now that you have added a datasource, you can go to the seach page and click on the "Search SBOMs" button.
+5. Now that you have added a datasource, you can go to the scan page and enter your query.
-6. Enter your search keywords or specific criteria in the search bar.
-7. Click the search button or press Enter to initiate the search.
+6. Click the scan button or press Enter to initiate the search.
-8. Dependify will process your search query and display the results based on the SBOMs obtained from the data sources.
+7. Dependify will process your query and display the results based on the SBOMs obtained from the data sources.
-9. Explore the search results to find the relevant SBOMs that match your criteria.
+8. Explore the search results to find the relevant SBOMs or Docker images that match your criteria.
-10. Click on a specific SBOM to view detailed information and further analyze its contents.
+9. Click on a specific project to view detailed information and further analyze its contents.

 ## Contributions
 Contributions to Dependify are welcome!
 If you find any issues or would like to suggest improvements, please submit them to the GitHub repository of the project: [link to repository].

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact
-For any inquiries or questions regarding Dependify, please contact us at [email address].

-Thank you for using Dependify!
-We hope it enhances your SBOM search experience.